What Is the Wage-Price Spiral?

 What Is Monetary Policy?

-Monetary policy is a set of tools a nation's central bank has available to promote economic growth by controlling the overall supply of money available to the nation's banks, consumers, and businesses.
-The U.S. Treasury Department can create money, but the Federal Reserve influences the supply in the economy through open market operations (OMO) by buying financial securities when easing monetary policy and selling financial securities when tightening monetary policy.
-The central bank may increase interest rates on borrowing to discourage spending or force down interest rates to inspire more borrowing and spending.
+Monetary policy relates to controlling the overall supply of money available to the nation's banks, consumers, and businesses.
+The Federal Reserve influences the supply in the economy through open market operations (OMO) by buying financial securities when easing monetary policy and selling financial securities when tightening monetary policy.
+It may choose to increase interest rates on borrowing to discourage spending or force down interest rates to inspire more borrowing and spending.

 What Is the Difference Between the U.S. Treasury and the Federal Reserve?

 The U.S. Treasury and the Federal Reserve are separate entities.
-The Treasury manages the money coming into and out of the government.
-The Federal Reserve's primary responsibility is to keep the economy stable by managing the supply of money in circulation.
+The Fed's mandate is to maintain maximum employment and price stability.
 The Department of the Treasury manages federal spending.
 It collects the government's tax revenues, distributes its budget, issues its bonds, bills, and notes, and prints money.
-The Federal Reserve is the central banking system of the United States and is run by a board of governors that oversees 12 regional Federal Reserve Banks.
+The Federal Reserve is the central banking system of the U.S. and is run by a board of governors that oversees 12 regional Federal Reserve Banks.

 What Is Inflation Targeting?

-Inflation targeting is a central banking policy that adjusts monetary policy to achieve a specified annual inflation rate.
+Inflation targeting is a monetary policy that seeks to achieve a specified annual inflation rate.
 The principle of inflation targeting is based on the belief that long-term economic growth is best achieved by maintaining price stability, and price stability is achieved by controlling inflation.

 The Bottom Line

 The wage-price spiral is a perpetual cycle where rising wages create rising prices and vice versa.
-To target inflation, central banks use monetary policy, the interest rate, reserve requirements, and open market operations to curb the wage-price spiral.
+The Fed uses monetary policy tools to target resulting inflation and curb the wage-price spiral.